christofmuc/KnobKraft-orm/README.md

 # Downloading the software

-I provide installer builds for Windows, they are hosted here in github.
-To install, just grab the latest installer executable from the following page and run it:
+I provide installer builds for Windows and disk images for macOS, they are hosted here in github.
+To install, just grab the latest installer executable or DMG file from the following page and run it.
+The Mac version needs to be installed (drag into application folder after opening the DMG) and then run with the CTRL-Click Open command (to ignore unknown source warning, as I do not sign the installers with a certificate).

 [https://github.com/christofmuc/KnobKraft-orm/releases](https://github.com/christofmuc/KnobKraft-orm/releases)

-Releases for the other platforms macOS and Linux could be provided, but as I don't have either I would be looking for help in getting these to work and uploading them here.
-Linux builds and runs in a virtual Debian 10, I tried that, but I haven't tested the software itself.
+Linux is reported to build and run as well, but due to the multitude of possible installations I suggest you follow the build instructions below, it shouldn't be too hard.

 You can always use the source to build it yourself, please read on for more instructions.

 ## Supported platforms

-Tested currently only on Windows 10, but all technology used is cross platform.
-Linux builds are part of the regular continuous integration builds, even if there is no prebuilt binary provided.
-Mac OS is still a future topic, looking for help!
+This software is build and run on Windows 10, macOS 10.15, and several Linux distributions.
+Note that this is not a commercial project, and as I am using Windows mostly expect some hiccups.
+But I will get back to you if you report a bug and try to resolve it!

 # Building the software